matthew-davis/bliss-keyboard/README.md

   * When visible, look through every menu and group/order symbols
     * Roughly maneuver symbols into 15 groups of about 70
     * Count both Tier 2 and 3 together to get the 70 number
+  * Connect characters to their equivalent on the keyboard
+    * Connect these special characters to their equivalents on a keyboard
+    * If easy connect numbers and letters to their respective keys as well
+    * Also punctuation

 * Structure
   * Block out the html sections for the various components in teh keyboard